dxw/playbook/src/user-research/index.md

 [dxw-user-research](https://dxw.slack.com/archives/C1SJP6R2L)
 channel for general discussion of user research activities and practice.
 And a private [dxw-user-research-chat](https://dxw.slack.com/archives/C049WEDV31S) channel.

-We also have a @user-researchers group in Slack, so you can mention all the user researchers.
+We also have a @user-researchers group in Slack, so you can mention or notify all the user researchers.

 ### Applications